 - Loss of benefits, including Social Security

-Statute of Limitations for Wrongful Death in WA
+What is the Statute of Limitations for Wrongful Death in Vancouver?

 The statute of limitations for wrongful death cases in Washington is three years, meaning that beneficiaries have exactly three years from the date of the accident or fatal injury to file a suit.
 There can be exceptions in limited cases, but your case will almost certainly be dismissed by missing the deadline.
 Therefore, it’s important to take action right away.
 If a loved one has been killed due to the negligence of another, there are options to ensure that you get fair compensation.

 At the NW Injury Law Center in Vancouver, we have been serving the Pacific Northwest for over 35 years and will fight for your rights.
-We are also recognized as one of the best law firms in Vancouver.
+Our law group is also recognized as one of the best law firms in Vancouver, WA.
 Call us today at (360) 695-1624 or fill out our contact form to set up a free consultation with one of our WA wrongful death lawyers.